 Louisville is a very large city located in the state of Kentucky.
 With a population of 615,366 people and 147 constituent neighborhoods, Louisville is the largest community in Kentucky.

-Louisville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Louisville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Louisville are a mix of both white- and blue-collar jobs.
 Overall, Louisville is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Louisville who work in office and administrative support (14.53%), sales jobs (9.88%), and management occupations (8.73%).

 Also of interest is that Louisville has more people living here who work in computers and math than 95% of the places in the US.